MelgMKW/Pulsar/README.md

 Credits:
-- Treeky for [Kamek](https://github.com/Treeki/Kamek/tree/master).
+- Treeki for [Kamek](https://github.com/Treeki/Kamek/tree/master).
 The engine has been ever so slightly modified to create a new output format which combines the usual 4 binaries.